Cultural reproduction: Hidden curriculum

 The concept of education as an agent of cultural reproduction is argued to be less directly explained by the material and a subject taught, but rather more so through what is known as the hidden curriculum.
 This refers to the socialisation aspect of the education process through which an adolescent acquires "appropriate attitudes and values" needed to further succeed within the confines of education.
 An adolescent's success or failure within the formal education system is a function of both their ability to demonstrate both measures of formal educational qualifications, as well as the attainment of the aforementioned qualities acquired through socialisation mechanisms.
+This may also be referred to as code switching.
+Code switching is when a student shifts their behavior, language, or mannerisms depending on the setting that they are in, often to help better navigate different social environments.
 This nature of education is reproduced throughout all stages of the system; from primary to post-secondary.
 The ability of a student to progress to each subsequent level requires mastery of the prior.
 One's ability to successfully complete the process of educational attainment strongly correlates to the capacity to realise adequate pay, occupational prestige, social status, etc. upon workforce participation.